 Propose:

-The Sleep Cycle field indicates the sleep cycle duration in beacon intervals, i.e., the sum of awake BIs and doze BIs that make up the sleep cycle.
+The Sleep Cycle field indicates the sleep cycle duration in beacon intervals, i.e., the sum of A-BIs and D-BIs that make up the sleep cycle.

 1217.44

 The Number of Awake BIs field indicates the number of awake BIs at the beginning of each sleep cycle.
 A value of 0 for this field indicates that all BIs in the WS are doze BIs.